-LOCATION

-Santa Rosa County, Florida
+LOCATION: Santa Rosa County, Florida

-AWARD DATE

-November 2014
+AWARD DATE: November 2014

-STATUS

-Closed
+STATUS: Closed

-PROGRESS UPDATE
+PROGRESS UPDATE:

-Seven parcels were acquired and donated to the state for inclusion in the Escribano/Yellow River Wildlife Management Area.
-Final reports have been submitted and the project is now closed.
+Seven parcels were acquired and donated to the state for inclusion in the Escribano/ Yellow River Wildlife Management Area.
+This project is now closed.
 (November 2017)

-The Gulf Environmental Benefit Fund, administered by the National Fish and Wildlife Foundation (NFWF), supports projects to remedy harm and eliminate or reduce the risk of harm to Gulf Coast natural resources affected by the 2010 Deepwater Horizon oil spill.
-To learn more about NFWF, go to www.nfwf.org.
+The Gulf Environmental Benefit Fund (GEBF), administered by the National Fish and Wildlife Foundation, supports projects to remedy harm and eliminate or reduce the risk of harm to Gulf Coast natural resources affected by the 2010 Deepwater Horizon oil spill.
+To learn more about GEBF and view a comprehensive project map go to www.nfwf.org/Gulf